weston-bish/weston-bish/README.md

 ## Hello 👋 I'm Weston

-I'm currently working on still
+I'm currently working on a compiler

 **I am looking for a full-time DevOps/SWE job.**